 Click on the Output Format dropdown to select MP3 or M4A as your output format.

-If the output format is M4A, set the Profile to M4A – Good Quality (44,100 Hz, stereo, 256 Kbps), then you will get the exact same Apple Music sound quality.
+If the output format is M4A, set the Profile to M4A – 44,100 Hz, 256 Kbps, then you will get the exact same Apple Music sound quality.

-If the output format is MP3, set the Profile to MP3 – High Quality (48,000 Hz, stereo, 320 Kbps), the audio quality will also be great as the Good Quality M4A.
+If the output format is MP3, set the Profile to MP3 – 48,000 Hz, 320 Kbps, the audio quality will also be as great as the Good Quality M4A.
 You won't notice any difference between them, but the higher the quality, the larger the size of a file will be generated.

-Step 4.
-When the previous steps are done, click Convert button to start converting songs.
-You will see the converting progress in a seprate window.
-When it is finished, click "Open Output File" and you'll get the personal copies of your music without DRM encryption.
+You will see the converting progress in a window.
+When it is finished, click the "View Output File" button and you'll get the personal copies of your music without DRM encryption.
 With these unprotected versions, you can play songs on any device, like play Apple Music with Sonos.

-Requiem 4.1 is an ancient software that hasn't been updated for years, but until now there're still users sharing their up-to-date experience with this tool.
-The biggest advantages of Requiem is that it can perform lossless DRM removal.
-It is not decoding and re-encodding the protected file like other programs do but cracking the DRM encryption directly from the orginal audio files, so that no quality will be lost.
+Despite that often fails to remove DRM from Apple Music as it hasn't been updated for a long time, Requiem 4.1 is still worth a try.
+The biggest advantage of Requiem is that it can ensure lossless DRM removal.
+It won't decode and re-encode the protected file like other programs do, but decrypt the DRM protection directly from the original audio files so that no quality will be lost.

-Step 1.
-Uninstall the following in order to make sure that you can re-install the older iTunes version successfully.
+Uninstall the following to make sure that you can re-install the older iTunes version successfully.

 * Existing iTunes